first aid kit contents

 • Matches or lighters for safe fire-starting.

-• Comfort items like books, puzzles, or card games to pass time and reduce stress.
+• Items like puzzles, or card games to pass time and reduce stress.

 How To Store Your Emergency Kit